Finder makes money from featured partners, but editorial opinions are our own.

 • Fill out the transfer of ownership card on the back of your vehicle’s registration.

-• Write up a bill of sale for both you and the buyer, which includes the vehicle’s year, make, model, serial number and the agreed selling price (sample template).
+• Write up a bill of sale for both you and the buyer, including the vehicle’s year, make, model, serial number and the agreed selling price (sample template).

-• Provide the buyer with your valid certificate of inspection (COI) or inform them they will need to have the vehicle inspected themselves.
+• Provide the buyer with your valid certificate of inspection (COI), or inform them that they will need to have the vehicle inspected themselves.

 • Retain the licence plates and cancel your Autopac coverage.

-• The buyer must take the transfer of ownership, bill of sale and COI into the registry office to transfer vehicle ownership.
+• The buyer must take the transfer of ownership card, bill of sale and COI to the registry office to transfer vehicle ownership.

 New Brunswick